 Quick acting pelleted Dolomite Lime, supplies both Calcium and Magnesium-Carbonate.
 Easy to apply with a broadcast spreader.
-Apply in early spring or late fall to establish turf; or incorporate into soil when preparing for new sod or seed.
+Apply in early spring or late fall to establish turf; or apply to soil when preparing for new sod or sod.seed.

 WHAT DO THE NUMBERS MEAN?